shubham00k/Service-Management-Automation/redme.md

 # Service Management Automation on EC2 using Ansible

-📌 **Automates starting, stopping, and enabling services (httpd, nginx, docker) on AWS EC2 instances using Ansible.**
+**Automates starting, stopping, and enabling services (httpd, nginx, docker) on AWS EC2 instances using Ansible.**

 ## Overview
 This project uses **Ansible** to automate the management of system services on remote AWS EC2 instances.
 You can use it to:
-✅ Install services like **Apache (httpd), Nginx, or Docker**
+ -Install services like **Apache (httpd), Nginx, or Docker**
-✅ Start/stop services automatically
+ -Start/stop services automatically
-✅ Enable services to run at boot
+ -Enable services to run at boot

 ## Prerequisites
 ### 1. Install Ansible